Beware of “Evil Twins” on Public Wi-Fi

 - Private because your Internet activity is encrypted and real IP address hidden

 - Network because you can access multiple secure servers in different countries

 What’s an IP Address?

-Your Internet Protocol (IP) address reveals your geographical location to everyone.
+From India to Antarctica and everywhere in between, your Internet Protocol (IP) address reveals your geographical location to everyone.
 It’s a series of numbers assigned to every tool using the Internet.
 When you enter a website into your browser, your device will search for its IP address and take you there.

 If you go on YouTube and read, “Sorry, this video isn’t available in your country,” that’s due to your IP address providing information on where you live.
 It’s this reason why you can’t access entertainment programs or live sports in different countries.

 With a VPN, you can hide your IP address and use a different one from another country.
 By disguising your location, it’s much easier to access websites from other places, which is especially popular with travelers looking to watch their favorite shows on vacation.

 Crucially, hiding your IP address also makes it far more difficult for a hacker to find you on public Wi-Fi.

 Governments can monitor your Internet usage through your IP address, with help from your Internet Service Provider (ISP).
 By tracking your web traffic, they know what sites you visit and how much time you spend there.